 Ranked fifth in the Complete University Guide 2016

-98% of our students said they were in a professional job at six months after graduation (DLHE, 2014)
+92% of our students were in a professional job or further study six months after graduation (DLHE, 2013/14)

 BAE Systems preferred course, preferred academic supplier to Airbus and an academic partner of Agusta Westland